An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 The Shocking Reality:

-So, as you can see, when robotics, scientific instrument, lasers, manufacturing, or other equipment works just fine, upgrading the application offers no valuable benefits, and the IT team is busy, we find during audits and security assessments that many manufacturing organizations have outdated operating systems or need critical cybersecurity updates.
+So, as you can see, when robotics, scientific instruments, lasers, manufacturing, or other equipment works just fine, upgrading the application offers no valuable benefits, and the IT team is busy, we find during audits and security assessments that many manufacturing organizations have outdated operating systems or need critical cybersecurity updates.

 Alternative Tactics Increase Security:

 Compensating controls include, and are not limited to, isolating the machines that control robotics, manufacturing equipment and scientific instruments on a separate network away from your network.
 That separate network must have limited connectivity to only allow traffic to and from the specific devices necessary and limit the kind of data and how it traverses the network to reduce the attack surface and make it more difficult for a malicious program or third party to access that instance or device.
-In keynote presentations, I sometimes refer to this tactic as creating filtered subnets.
+I sometimes refer to this tactic in keynote presentations as creating filtered subnets.

 Step-by-Step Guidance for IT Teams:

-Tell the executives whether your team has time to make these changes.
+Inform your executives whether your team has time to make these changes.
 IT teams must alert executives of the time and expense involved.
 The executives will have options such as adding more IT professionals to augment the team, postponing other projects, or accepting the risk of continuing with unpatched systems or EOL OSs with the compensating controls listed below.

 Explore all technical, training, and expense changes before upgrading applications.